Ad5001/PocketMine-IDE/README.md

 # PocketMine-IDE

 Add all pocketmine functions & classes from a src.
-Based on [https://github.com/bschulte/PHP-Autocomplete](https://github.com/bschulte/PHP-Autocomplete)

 ## Features